 The unrequited love story behind the commissioning of lot 127 seems to highlight the Duke's fragility in this reduced composition and it is possible that potential bidders will be as responsive to the link with Angela Burdett-Coutts as they are to Thorburn's masterly technique."

-This miniature of the Duke sits alongside other notable lots in the auction, such as Richard Cosway's depiction of the Muse Thalia rumored to be modeled for by Lady Emma Hamilton (estimate £3000 - 5000).
-Thorburn's work is a masterful image with an endearing story and this miniature portrait is set to add color to a fascinating sale.
+This miniature of the Duke sits alongside other notable lots in the auction, such as Richard Cosway's depiction of the Muse Thalia rumoured to be modelled for by Lady Emma Hamilton (estimate £3000 - 5000).
+Thorburn's work is a masterful image with an endearing story and this miniature portrait is set to add colour to a fascinating sale.

 NOTES FOR EDITORS

 Bonhams, founded in 1793, is one of the world's largest auctioneers of fine art and antiques.
 The present company was formed by the merger in November 2001 of Bonhams & Brooks and Phillips Son & Neale.
 In August 2002, the company acquired Butterfields, the principal firm of auctioneers on the West Coast of America.
 Today, Bonhams offers more sales than any of its rivals, through two major salerooms in London: New Bond Street and Knightsbridge; and a further three in the UK regions and Scotland.
 Sales are also held in San Francisco, Los Angeles, Carmel, New York and Connecticut in the USA; and Germany, France, Monaco, Hong Kong and Australia.
 Bonhams has a worldwide network of offices and regional representatives in 25 countries offering sales advice and valuation services in 60 specialist areas.
 For a full listing of upcoming sales, plus details of Bonhams specialist departments go to www.bonhams.com